jprchlik/sigmoid_selector/README.md

         NOAA_id:0,               --> NOAA ID of closest AR.
         filename:'',             --> Fits file name (without directory) of the file used for Sigmoid classification
         date:'',                 --> Date of observation from the fits header
-        size:0.0,                --> long axis size of the sigmiod in arcseconds
+        size:0.0,                --> long axis size of the sigmoid in arcseconds
         sizea:0.0,               --> trailing short axis size of the sigmoid in arcseconds.
         sizeb:0.0,               --> leading short axis size of the sigmoid in arcseconds [early versions duplicated the short axis length](https://github.com/jprchlik/sigmoid_selector/commit/bab8b4ba6db4827b8896cbe12c61558b4bcafa5d#diff-3f0fc4ecafcfd45723c346c14af5de2d).